hezmondo/MicroJinn/mjinn README and start guide.md

-### basic start up guide for installing mjinn - last updated 25 Dec 2020
+### basic start up guide for installing mjinn - last updated 16 Feb 2021

 ### install mysql server and mysql workbench using the mysql server and workbench installation guide